 Mac OS X 10.4 (Tiger) introduced a host of features that made using a Mac easier for people with physical disabilities.
 Among its key improvements was VoiceOver, a screen reader that narrated whatever was on the Mac’s display.
 Leopard improved on those features, adding a more human-sounding computer voice (Alex) and offering more ways to interact with the Mac (including support for USB Braille displays and number-pad input).
 Snow Leopard continues those efforts to make OS X more accessible.

-For starters, Snow Leopard makes navigating OS X on a modern Apple laptop easier, by offering new trackpad gestures.
+Snow Leopard makes navigating OS X on a modern Apple laptop easier, by offering new trackpad gestures.
 A Multi-Touch trackpad can now represent the entire active window.
 Using Trackpad Commander (a utility you launch by holding down Control and Option while rotating two fingers clockwise), you can hear what’s on screen by touching the corresponding part of the trackpad; touch the upper left corner of the trackpad, and VoiceOver will tell what’s in the upper left of the screen.
 Drag your finger, and VoiceOver will tell you what’s in the frontmost window your finger “touches.”
 Additionally, you can move to items—cells in a spreadsheet, for example—by flicking the trackpad with a single finger.

 It’s easier now to move around the screen with the keyboard.
 Using a new feature called Quick Nav, you can navigate the screen or click a button or link with the Mac’s arrow keys.
 Snow Leopard adds support for additional Braille displays, including wireless Bluetooth displays.
 And OS X 10.6 supports multiple simultaneous Braille displays—useful in a classroom when a group of students want access to a single Mac.